datastaxdevs/workshop-cassandra-application-development/javascript/Javascript_README.md

 In this case, the parameters are passed as POST payload: you can check, in the API code, the way these are parsed and used within the endpoint function body.
-This makes use of a `pydantic` model and the highly-automated dependency management facilities offered by FastAPI.
+This makes use of `moment.js` for parsing and a subsequent conversion with `toDate()` to comply with the allowed [representation for date/time](https://docs.datastax.com/en/developer/nodejs-driver/4.6/features/datatypes/datetime/) in the Node drivers.